ellakhoward/Historic-VR-Resources/Tutorials/Unity_Tutorials/unity-materials-guide.md

-# Guide: Applying Materials to Architectural Models in Unity
+# Guide: Textures and Historic Photo Facades

 ## Video Tutorial
 For a detailed visual demonstration of last year's lab where we created textures and materials and applied them to .fbx models exported from SketchUp, watch the [screencast tutorial](https://go.screenpal.com/watch/cTn3nKnhL59).

-# CSAS2000 — Unity 6.3 Lab
-# Textures and Historic Photo Facades

 ---